-Based on the motivation described in section II.C, we propose an approach to fuse multi-RSMOTE with the Choquet fuzzy integral to recognize bug reports with class imbalance.
-As Figure 1 shows, the framework is composed of two phases: the balance-sample phase and the identification phase.
-In the balance-sample phase, we firstly convert bug reports into a uniform textual features by using text preprocessing [22].
-Then, RSMOTE is used to weaken the imbalanced ratio of bug reports (cf. Subsection IV.B).
-To lessen the uncertainty caused by random over-sampling, in identification phase, we use the RSMOTE approach to generate multiple balanced datasets.
-Then, Choquet fuzzy integral is used to fuse multiclassifiers trained by multiple balanced datasets, respectively (cf. Subsection IV.D).
-Our approach can not only enhance the generalization ability of oversampling method but also improve the performance of predicting the class label of bug reports.
+Based on the motivation described in Section II-C, we propose an approach to fuse multi-RSMOTE with the Choquet fuzzy integral to recognize bug reports with class imbalance.
+As Fig. 1 shows, the framework is composed of two phases: the balancesample phase and the identification phase.
+In the balance-sample phase, we first convert bug reports into uniform textual features by using text preprocessing [31].
+Then, RSMOTE is used to weaken the imbalanced ratio of bug reports (see Section IV-B).
+To lessen the uncertainty caused by random sampling, in identification phase, we use the RSMOTE approach to generate multiple balanced datasets.
+Then, Choquet fuzzy integral is used to fuse multiclassifiers trained by multiple balanced datasets, respectively (see Subsection IV.D).
+Our approach can not only enhance the generalization ability of oversampling method, but also improve the performance of predicting the class label of bug reports.